cloudflare/cloudflare-docs/content/learning-paths/get-started/security/_index.md

 # Security

-Improve your application’s security posture by enabling and customizing your security settings.
+Improve your application's security posture by enabling and customizing your security settings.

 ## Objectives